ublue-os/blincus/site/src/content/docs/guides/installing.md

 ## Further reading

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework
+- Read [Incus Installation](/guides/incus-installation/) for tips on completing your Incus installation.